top of page

 Setken is an accomplished artist and researcher whose work explores themes of mythology, history, and spirituality, especially Kemetic (i.e. Ancient Egyptian) spirituality.

 With a background as an actor and another in visual arts, and years dedicated to uncovering hidden stories from Australia’s past, Setken brings a unique perspective to historical narratives.
-His artistic practice often intersects with his research, as seen in his 2023 exhibition Adventures in Zoomorphic Idolatry and more recently the Garden Party exhibition (2025) which featured works inspired by Melbourne’s Egyptian-style architecture.
+His artistic practice often intersects with his research, as seen in his 2023 exhibition Adventures in Zoomorphic Idolatry and online exhibition Aida Meets Setken In Adelaide.

 Passionate about preserving cultural heritage, Setken combines meticulous research with creative expression to shed light on forgotten histories.
 His documentaries have won awards on the alternative film festival circuit.

 His paintings have been featured in academic Egyptology books, including on the cover of one, and most recently in the Complete Encyclopedia Of Egyptian Deities.
-He is currently writing his first book, spawned from the talks and paintings of David Syme's tomb.
+His book